CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

     </Message>
     ```

 5. Now, rebuild the plugin project.
-Then, start AppEngine and refresh the plugin to apply the changes.
+Then, start CompuTec AppEngine and refresh the plugin to apply the changes.
 (A restart is only required if you've made changes to the messages.xml file.)

     ![Translation](./media/translations-from-backend/translation-change.webp)